darkhobbo/Titan/README.md

 For hosting I utilized Heroku.

+## Environment Variables

+ADMIN: yourname <email@mail.com>    e.g:  bob <bob@gmail.com>
+APIKEY: The apikey provided by Mailgun or Sendgrid for accessing their API.

 ## License

 This software is free to use under the MIT license.
 See the [LICENSE][] file for more details.